roeyashernielsen/uni/README.md

 - `<output-file-path>` refers to path of resulting Python file containing the converted Airflow DAG definition.
 The default path is `dag.py`.

+Store dag definition file in directory `dag/` of recipe.
+Store input flow definition file in directory `dag/lib` of recipe.

+<a name="examples"></a>
 ### Examples

-Example Python files containing flow definitions can be found in the directory `examples`.
-Flow definitions written using Prefect Flow are `flow_definition.py` and `flow_definition_2.py`.
-Flow definition written using UNI UFlow is `uflow_definition.py`.
+Example flow definition files can be found in the directory `examples`.